robindouglasjohnson/gruescript/docs/gruescript.md

 : The list includes the value.
 This uses the same listers, with the same arguments, as the `pick` and `count` commands (above).

+<code>chance <i>number number</i></code>
+: This succeeds on a random chance of the first number "in" the second number -- for example, `chance 1 4` will succeed one time in four, or `chance 2 3` will succeed 2/3 of the time.
+(If the first number is equal to or greater than the second number, it will always succeed.)

 <code>eq <i>value value</i></code>
 : The two values are equal.
 This assertion, like its friends `gt` and `lt`, is only useful if one of the values is supplied by